WordPress/openverse/documentation/meta/media_properties/catalog.md

 #### Description

-The name of the source of the media item.It can be a collection on a provider site, or the provider itself.
+The name of the source of the media item.
+It can be a collection on a provider site, or the provider itself.

 #### Object Shape